brianmcgillion/python-kickstart/README.md

 There are some opinionated defaults set here.

 ## Setting up
-The full setup can be seen in (https://devenv.sh/getting-started/)[devenv setup].
+The full setup can be seen at https://devenv.sh/getting-started/.

 ### TL;DR
 Add the following to your configuration